What Is Installment Credit, and How Can It Help Your Finances?

 Life’s major purchases often require more cash than the average person has.
 From a house to a car, most of us can’t afford the purchase in a single installment.

 That’s where borrowing money from lenders in the form of revolving credit or installment credit comes in.
 Installment credit can make major purchases easier, but it has caveats and considerations.

 What is installment credit, and how does it work?

 Installment credit is a structured loan in which money is lent with fixed terms, monthly payments and interest.
 With most types of installment credit, you make fixed payments until the loan is fully paid off.

 You need a $5,000 loan for home repairs.
 Your loan comes with a 6% interest rate and an installment period of 24 months.
-That means your fixed monthly payment is $221.60, and it’s due on the 15th of every month.
+That means your fixed monthly payment is $221.60, due on the 15th of every month.

-After making your 24th loan payment, you will have paid $5,318.57 to borrow $5,000.
-The additional $318.57 is what you paid in interest.
+After making your 24th loan payment, you will have paid $5,318.47 to borrow $5,000.
+The additional $318.47 is interest.

 Common types of installment loans